google/applied-machine-learning-intensive/v2/06_other_models/00_decision_trees_and_random_forests/slides.md

 For example, our root node is petal width.
 We first ask "is the petal width less than .8cm?"
 For 50 of our samples the answer is "yes" and all those samples are of species #1 For the rest of our 100 samples, the answer is "no," and we still don't have a good sense of how to identify species #2 or #3.
 For the remaining samples, we ask "is the petal width less than 1.75cm?"
 We see that the answer is "yes" for a total of 54 samples, where 49 of those are of species #2 and 5 are of species #3.
 We also see that the answer is "no" for a total of 46 samples, where 1 of those samples is of species #2 and 45 of them are species #3.
 Continuing in this way we get our entire decision tree.

 Now, the final tree in this form is our trained model.
 If we were to get a new sample of iris flower, we would use the tree to classify the sample.
 We'd start at the root node and follow each question until we hit a leaf node.
 Each of the leaf nodes contains a final classification.
-For example, if at the root node we asnwer "yes," then we would classify our new sample a species #1.
+For example, if at the root node we answer "yes," then we would classify our new sample a species #1.

-But this just seems like a a series of if/then statements?
+But this just seems like a series of if/then statements?
 How is this machine learning??

 Well... we need to "learn" things like which feature is most appropriate for the root node (i.e. which one is most important and should go at the top?).
 In general, the order in which we examine the features is important.
 Furthermore, we need to learn the parameters for the cutoff values at each node.
 For example, at the root node the cutoff we use for testing a new sample is .8cm, and this is a learned parameter.